 Map

-Tzurim Valley National Park is located on the western slope of the Mount of Olives in Jerusalem.
+Tzurim Valley National Park is on the western slope of the Mount of Olives in Jerusalem.

 Directions

-If you are using public transportation, then you need to reach the Hebrew University.
+If you are using public transportation, you must reach the Hebrew University.
 Different bus lines stop there, and you can find exact directions on Moovit.
 I already set the endpoint in that link, so enter the starting point to get the updated directions.

 Tzurim Valley National Park